Healthy Recipes Blog

 Serving Suggestions

 Hey, it's a steak - you can serve it with anything that usually goes with beef, which is most vegetables!
-I almost always serve this steak with mashed cauliflower, as shown in the photo below.
+Here are a few suggestions:

 Flat iron steak is served with a side of mashed cauliflower.